polytope-labs/hyperbridge/modules/ismp/pallets/pallet/README.md

 ## Overview

-The ISMP Pallet provides calls which alow for:
+The ISMP Pallet provides calls which allow for:

 * Creating consensus clients with their respective unbonding, challenge periods and any initial state machine commitments.
 * Updating consensus clients metadata
 * Executing ISMP-compliant Messages
+* Funding in-flight messages (Request or Response)

 To use it in your runtime, you need to implement the ismp [`pallet_ismp::Config`](https://docs.rs/pallet-ismp/latest/pallet-ismp/pallet/trait.Config.html).
 The supported dispatchable functions are documented in the